myki - for trains, trams & buses

-International students (including New Zealand citizens) are able to apply for an iUSEpass.
-The iUSEpass is a Public transport travel discount scheme for international students.
+International students (including New Zealand citizens) are able to apply for an International Student Travel Pass.
+The International Student Travel Pass is a public transport travel discount scheme for international students.

 The pass allows you to purchase a 365 day myki card at a 50% discount off the full fare rate.

 The pass can be used on all Public Transport Victoria (PTV) trains, trams and buses in the myki zone/s in which your education institution is located.

 Before you apply for a International Student Travel Pass myki ticket, estimate much you will need to spend on travel and decide whether to purchase a yearly ticket.

 Purchasing a yearly (365 day) International Student Travel Pass will only be worthwhile if you plan to travel regularly in zones one and two for a full year.
 To find out more about public transport fares visit the .

 To be eligible for this pass, you must:

 - be an international student (or a New Zealand citizen) enrolled in a full-time load (48 credit points per semester)

 - be enrolled at VU and studying a bachelor (including honours), diploma, advanced diploma or associate degree